EphemeralSpace/docs/src/guidelines/mapping.md

 You should *especially* avoid doing this for reinforced walls (again, unless it's intentional, like is usually the case in armory or the AI core.)
 Needing to break through 2 reinforced walls at once, unexpectedly, can feel absolutely soul-crushing.

 All of your walls should also have corners--not putting any generally looks extremely strange and feels bad.
-If you are ever in a situation where you feel like you need to do this to avoid making a double wall, you should rework your layout to accomodate for it.
+If you are ever in a situation where you feel like you need to do this to avoid making a double wall, you should rework your layout to accommodate it.

 ## Atmos Piping
 For maximum ease-of-access and readability, piping should generally avoid going over anything that can obstruct it, like structures or other atmos devices.
 You should also generally avoid using pipe layers/piping under windows unless absolutely necessary.